Solution to the puzzle Black and White.

 def get_placing_outline(placing, num_cols, num_rows):

-"""Function that creates outline of the placing for output
+"""Function that creates outline of a placing for output

 that consists of bars, underscores and spaces."""